Mark-Assessment/f-gama-tutor-m1-2/Readme.md

 # Testing User Stories from User Experience (UX) Section
  * First Time Visitor Goals

-    i.
-As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the tutor.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the tutor.

-      a.
-Upon entering the site, users are automatically greeted with a clean and easily
-        readable navigation bar to go to the page of their choice.
+       * Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a image with Text and a "Book a lesson" Call to action button which will redirect to contact page.

-      b.
-Next there are the subjects I teach with a Call to action button which will redirects to learn more about the tutor.
+       * Next there are the subjects I teach with a Call to action button which will redirects to learn more about the tutor.

-    ii.
-As a First Time Visitor, I want to be able to easily be able to navigate throughout
-        the site to find content.
+    2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-      a.
-The site has been designed to be fluid and never to entrap the user.
-At the top of
-        each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+        * The site has been designed to be fluid and never to entrap the user.
+At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.

-      b.
-At the bottom of the first 3 pages there is a redirection call to action to ensure      the  user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+        * At the bottom of the first 3 pages there is a redirection call to action to ensure      the  user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.

-      c.
-On the Contact Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+        * On the Contact Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

-    iii.
-As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
+    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

-        a.
-Once the new visitor has read the About page and What I Do text, they will notice the qualification and use of online service.
+        * Once the new visitor has read the About page and What I Do text, they will notice the qualification and use of online service.

-        b.
-The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
+        * The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

-        c.
-At the bottom of the Contact page, the user is told underneath the form, that alternatively they can contact the person on social media which highlights the links to them.
+        * At the bottom of the Contact page, the user is told underneath the form, that alternatively they can contact the person on social media which highlights the links to them.

  *  Frequent User Goals

-      i.
-As a Frequent User, I want to check to see if there are any newly added reviews about the tutor.
+    1. As a Frequent User, I want to check to see if there are any newly added reviews about the tutor.

-        a.
-The user would already be comfortable with the website layout and can easily check the reviews section.
+       * The user would already be comfortable with the website layout and can easily check the reviews section.

-    ii.
-As a Frequent User, I want to check to see if there are any new subjects are added.
+    2. As a Frequent User, I want to check to see if there are any new subjects are added.

-        a.
-The user would already be comfortable with the website layout and can easily check the subjects.
+       * The user would already be comfortable with the website layout and can easily check the subjects.

 # Further Testing
 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 * The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 * A large amount of testing was done to ensure that all pages were linking correctly.
 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.